EDS210 Environment, Development and Climate Change in Tanzania

 Short lectures and presentations by Tanzanian specialists and researchers will be given, with visits to key institutions and several village communities.
 Daily group discussions and group activities will be carried out.

 Noragric will assume the overall responsibility for the course.
-Ian Bryceson will accompany the students throughout the entire trip and will be available at all times.
 Key Tanzanian specialists and institutions will assist in each of the modules.

 Core and supplementary readings will be provided to the students in a compendium prior to their departure from Norway.
 Tanzanian institutions will also supply additional printed materials during the course.